 Chronologically set shortly after the events of Super Metroid, Fusion begins with a cinematic intro depicting Samus' return to the planet SR-388 with a squad of marines and a research team.
 Samus is attacked by a previously-unknown organism known as an X Parasite which aggressively infiltrates her Power Suit's biological components as well as her own central nervous system.
 Because she was unconscious, the only way for doctors to operate on her was to cut off the outer layer of the suit, robbing Samus of nearly all of her abilities.
 Her life is only saved through a stroke of luck when the scientists formulate a vaccine from preserved cells from the Last Metroid.

 Samus is saved, but her physiology is permanently altered by the Metroid DNA now spliced into her own.
-Since Metroids were the X Parasite's natural predator (it is revealed, in fact, that Metroids were engineered by the Chozo for the specific purpose of preventing the X Parasites from spreading out and infecting the entire universe), she can never again be infected by the parasite, and in fact regains health as she absorbs them into her body.
+Since Metroids were the X Parasite's natural predator (it is revealed, in fact, that Metroids were genetically engineered by the Chozo for the specific purpose of preventing the X Parasites from spreading out and infecting the entire universe), she can never again be infected by the parasite, and in fact regains health as she absorbs them into her body.
 However, she's also inherited the natural weakness to frigid temperatures that she has exploited in the past to defeat countless Metroids.

 Her newfound immunity to X infection makes Samus the only choice to investigate a mysterious explosion at the B.S.L. deep-space research station, where she was stationed, and which went radio-silent shortly after the pieces of her Power Suit were sent there for study.
 Upon landing, Samus swiftly discovers that X Parasites have somehow broken free of their containment and are spreading throughout the facility, consuming and mimicking every lifeform they encounter.
-Most dangerous of all is the SA-X: a vicious simulacrum of Samus herself, borne from the pieces of her infected Power Suit and dedicated to hunting the original Samus down and murdering her.
+Most dangerous of all is the SA-X: a vicious simulacrum of Samus herself, borne from the pieces of her infected Power Suit and dedicated to hunting the real Samus down and murdering her.

-The Charge Beam allows you to charge up energy in Samus's Beam Weapon before releasing a powerful shot stronger than a normal blast.
+The Charge Beam allows players to charge up energy in Samus's Beam Weapon before releasing a powerful shot stronger than a normal blast.
 Some enemies in the game can only be injured by a charged shot, so experiment with this if normal weapons can't inflict damage.
 Hold down B to charge up the weapon and release to fire.
 Samus' beam projectiles will also become slightly larger.
-You can also simulate the Screw Attack with this by charging up the weapon and somersaulting through the air.
+Players can also simulate the Screw Attack with this by charging up the weapon and somersaulting through the air.

 Morph Ball Bomb